Next.js nope - Remix and Astro.js yes!

 There are a lot of things but let me point out the most important ones:

-• 💰Money: Nextjs is heavily funded and it has a lot of resources for development
+• 💰Money: Nextjs is heavily funded and it has a lot of resources for development.
+It was a strategically good move to make hosting Next.js the easiest on their own Infra

-• ✨Innovation: it's on the bleeding edge of technology and they sometimes try to reinvent the wheel
+• ✨Innovation: it's on the bleeding edge of technology and they sometimes try to reinvent the wheel.
+Sometimes it works sometimes it doesn't

-• 🖥️ RSC: React Server Components are could be a game changer and Next.js is the first to implement them (but its still buggy tbh)
+• 🖥️ RSC: React Server Components could be a game changer and Next.js is the first to implement them but its still buggy tbh

-• 📦Ecosystem: Next.js has a vast ecosystem with a lot of plugins and tools
+• 📦Ecosystem: Next.js has a vast ecosystem with lots of packages that work out of the box.
+Rapid development is possible

-• 📚Documentation: Next.js has a fairly good documentation and tutorials
+• 📚Documentation: Next.js has a fairly good documentation and there are lots of tutorials

 What I love most about Next.js

-I personally really love working on the bleeding edge with the hope that it turns out to be the new way of doing things.
-Also experimenting and trying out new paradigms and new tooling is something I enjoy.
-Also I really like how Next.js solved the file based routing problem - and after seeing thousands of page.tsx and route.tsx I kind of got used to working with it.
+I generally like working on the bleeding edge.
+It can be frustrating sometimes but when you get the hang of it, it's actually fun.
+Next.js has a lot of rough edges and sometimes something that worked always suddenly breaks without a reason.
+But having a light weight framework where you don't have to think alot about configuration and can add backend functions as you go is just amazing.
+Also I like how Next.js solved the file based routing problem - and after seeing thousands of page.tsx and route.tsx I kinda got used to working with it.
 (You have to CMD+P <route>page.tsx a lot in Next.js)

 How Vercel tries to reinvent the wheel and sometimes fails